masalinas/iot-uniovi-local-sample/README.md

 npm run start
 ```

 If we want **securize** our node-RED service we must install node-red-admin package previously to creare a default admin password.
-The default password configured it's **admin/password**.

 ```shell
 npm install -g --unsafe-perm node-red-admin